Jeff Bridges

 Jeff and Dorothy Bridges

-In the end, the charges against Lloyd Bridges were dropped, but the scandal effectively shut him out of big movies.
+Eventually the charges against Lloyd were dropped, but the scandal had already locked him out of major films.
 He focused on TV series (one of the most significant in his career was "Sea Hunt"), often took his sons on set, and sometimes the boys landed small roles in individual episodes.

 Jeff Bridges Discusses His Parents & Childhood

-Jeff grew up as a smart child, devoid of the "star syndrome".
+Jeff grew up as a bright kid without any trace of "star syndrome".
 He was passionate about music, read a lot, and was an excellent student.
-As a teenager, he started hanging out with hippies, developed a drug habit, which, however, did not prevent him from writing music for the film "John and Mary" starring Dustin Hoffman at the age of 16.
-The boy's wild life made his parents worry and they sent Jeff to a military school.
+As a teenager, he started hanging out with hippies and developed a drug habit, though this didn't stop him from writing music for the film "John and Mary" starring Dustin Hoffman when he was just 16.
+His wild lifestyle worried his parents, who sent Jeff to military school.

 Young Jeff Bridges